drinkbird/drinkbird.github.io/_includes/books/cleancode.md

-As programmers we tend to optimize for writing code fast, which is unfortunate as we typically spend up to 80% of our time reading and changing existing code.
-We should instead optimize for *reading* code fast, and be able to make changes easier without causing regressions.
-You could say that we need to be producing software that is actually `soft`!
+Programmers tend to optimise for writing code fast, which is unfortunate when we spend most of our time reading and modifying code that already exists.
+The book argues, with examples, that optimising for *readability* costs less than it appears to and pays off across every future change.

-What is the difference between good and bad code?
-How bad code can be transformed to good code?
-What are the best practices for formatting, naming things, writing tests, or implementing error handling without clouding the business logic?

-This book is another must-read by Robert C. Martin (aka Uncle Bob).
-It is highly recommended for programmers, technical architects and team leaders who are interested in producing better, high-quality and highly-effective code.
+Robert C. Martin covers the practical questions: what separates good code from bad, how to refactor bad code into good, how to handle formatting, naming, testing, and error handling without smothering the business logic.
+Some advice is opinionated and not universally accepted (the chapters on small functions and comments in particular have been criticised), but the underlying habit of reading-first design is what makes the book worth keeping on the shelf.